Regulating residential property managers

 The Bill was introduced to Parliament on 18 August 2023 and had its First Reading on 29 August 2023.

-To follow the Bill's progress, please visit the Parliament website.(external link)
+To see information on the Bill, please visit the Parliament website.(external link)